Chuck Belin

-Charles Edward Belin (born October 27, 1970) is an American former professional football guard in the National Football League (NFL).
-Belin was selected by the Los Angeles Rams in the fifth round of the 1993 NFL draft and was a member of the team that season, but did not see any playing time during a regular season game.
+Charles Edward Belin (born October 27, 1970) is an American former professional football player who was a guard in the National Football League (NFL).
+Belin played college football for the Wisconsin Badgers.
+He was selected by the Los Angeles Rams in the fifth round of the 1993 NFL draft and was a member of the team that season, but did not see any playing time during a regular season game.
 He played with the team for three more seasons.
 During that time the team moved from Los Angeles to St. Louis, Missouri.